History of the Liebe Group

 The Liebe Group was established by a small group of progressive farmers in 1997 in order to address the concern of the local area being isolated from existing agricultural research and development.

 One of the Liebe Group’s main achievements has been the quality and amount of information it has been able to present through field days, workshops, annual R&D results publication and results from project work conducted since its inception.

-The Liebe Group is names after Mr Wilhelm Friedrich Gustave Liebe.
+The Liebe Group is named after Mr Wilhelm Friedrich Gustave Liebe.
 Gus, which he was more familiarly known as, was a pioneer farmer of the Wubin and Waddi Forrest district.

 He was born in Germany in 1861.
 Before becoming a legendary farmer, Mr Liebe made his name as a great builder and architect, with achievements before he was 23 years of age being the Budapest Opera House in Hungary and the new Houses of Parliament in Bulgaria.
 Gus moved to Australia in 1885 and within a few years moved to the West where he pursued his successful building career and has left many lovely, local building legacies, some being His Majesty’s Theatre in Perth, the WA Art Gallery, the Peninsula Hotel in Maylands, the Horse shoe Bridge in Perth and many more significant stately buildings.

 In 1907 Gus Liebe became interested in farming and by late 1920s was farming more than 20,000 acres.